-Type 2 diabetes, often called non-insulin dependent diabetes, is the most common form of diabetes, affecting 90% – 95% of the 18.2 million people with diabetes.
+Type 2 diabetes, often called non-insulin dependent diabetes, is the most common form of diabetes, affecting 90–95% of the 18.2 million people with diabetes.
 Unlike people with type 1 diabetes, people with type 2 diabetes produce insulin; however, the insulin their pancreas secretes is either not enough or the body is unable to recognize the insulin and use it properly.
-This is referred to as insulin-resistance.
-When here is not enough insulin or the insulin is not properly used glucose (sugar) cannot get into the body’s cells.
+This is referred to as insulin resistance.
+When there is not enough insulin or the insulin is not properly used, glucose (sugar) cannot get into the body’s cells.
 When glucose builds up in the blood instead of going into cells, the body’s cells are not able to function properly.
+Problems caused by the increase of glucose in the blood include:

 - Dehydration: The buildup of sugar in the blood can cause an increase in urination (to try to clear the sugar from the body).
 When the kidneys lose the glucose through the urine, a large amount of water is also lost, causing dehydration.